How Long Does an Annulment Take?

 The Annulment Process

-The first step in the Catholic church annulment process is to gather all of the necessary documents such as the marriage certificate, birth certificate, and any other relevant information.
+The first step in the Catholic church annulment process is to gather all of the necessary documents such as the marriage certificate, baptismal certificate, divorce decree and any other relevant information.

 The next step is to file a petition with your local diocese.
-Once the petition is filed, the diocese will appoint a tribunal to hear your case.
-The tribunal will then gather evidence and testimonies from both parties in order to make a decision.
+Once the petition is filed, the diocese will appoint a judge to hear your case.
+The marriage tribunal (fancy name for church court) will then gather evidence and testimonies from both parties and witnesses.
 Then, the tribunal will review the case and make a decision on whether or not to grant the annulment.

 Artboard 3.jpg